microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodspolicies-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Authentication methods policies define [Authentication methods](https://docs.microsoft.com/azure/active-directory/authentication/concept-authentication-methods) settings and users that are allowed to use them to sign in and perform MFA in Azure Active Directory (AD).
-Authentication methods policies that can be managed in Microsoft Graph today include FIDO2 security keys and Passwordless Phone Sign in wuth Microsoft Authenticator app.
+Authentication methods policies define [authentication methods](https://docs.microsoft.com/azure/active-directory/authentication/concept-authentication-methods) and the users that are allowed to use them to sign in and perform multi-factor authentication (MFA) in Azure Active Directory (Azure AD).
+Authentication methods policies that can be managed in Microsoft Graph include FIDO2 Security Keys and Passwordless Phone Sign-in with Microsoft Authenticator app.

 The authentication method policies APIs are used to manage policy settings.
 For example: